The steps of buying a property

 Should you be buying or should you be renting?

 Before you make your mind about buying a new house, there are important things you should consider.
 For instance, you should think about whether you can afford it.
 Secondly, you should also think about whether buying is right for you.
-For this please see our guide on buying vs. Renting.
+Click here to find out which is the right option for you.

 Should you sell first before you move into a new home?

 Do you want to buy a new property and sell your existing home at the same time?
 Or do you want to buy a new home and then have to worry about selling your previous one?
-This has its advantages and disadvantages.
-Please take a look at our article on whether you should sell your existing home before your purchase another one.
+Each has its' own advantages and disadvantages.
+Check out our guides on these subjects areas.

 What is your budget?

 Budgeting is an important part of the process.
 You will need to arrange money for the initial deposit which could be 5% to 10% of the sale price as well as the remaining of the sale proceeds.
-You may also be able to take a mortgage in order to finance buying your new home or may be able to take benefit of some government approved schemes.
-Please see our guide on ways you can finance the purchasing of property.
-It will provide you with the information you require to be able to decide on how you can arrange the finances.
-Our article on the right ty pe of mortgages for you will be useful to you.
+You may also be able to take a mortgage in order to finance buying your new home or may be able to take benefit of some affordable home ownership government schemes.

 Where do you want to live?